AKROGIS/AlaskaPak/Readme.md

 The scripts in the toolbox folder can be run from the command line or in the ArcMap python window.
 See the individual script files for details on usage.

+Each tool is registered with the ArcGIS customization system, so you can build your own toolbar with just the tools you want.
+The GP tools can be used in your own models and scripts just like any other GP tool.

 Most tools require only an ArcView (basic) license, however some tools require a more advanced license.
 See
 [License Requirements](./Docs/License%20Level%20Requirements.txt)